-Council tax is a locally-set tax that is payable on all domestic property.
+Council tax is a locally-set tax that is payable on all domestic properties.

-Hertsmere Borough Council is responsible for collecting the tax, but does not keep all of it.
+We are responsible for collecting the tax, but we do not keep all of it.
 It is split between us and other authorities and agencies, which provide public services, such as the police and the county council.

 Property values are divided into eight bands A to H and the tax incurred by each property increases in increments, band A being the lowest.
 In certain circumstances the amount of tax you pay may be reduced by either a discount or an exemption.

 The council tax we collect is divided between:

 - 10% - Police and Crime Commissioner for Hertfordshire